fronzek/IRSanalysis/README.md

 # IRSanalysis
 An R package to plot impact response surfaces, 2-dimensional contour plots of tabled data that define values (in z-dim) to pairs of coordinates (x- and y-dimensions).
 These can be results of model simulations from a sensitivity analysis of two variables that have been perturbed jointly, e.g. the sensitivity of an impact model to changes in temperature and precipitation.
-For  examples, see Fronzek et al. (2011, doi:10.5194/nhess-11-2981-2011) and Pirttioja et al. (2015, doi:10.3354/cr01322).
+Examples of plots produced with this package are shown by [Fronzek et al. (2011)](https://dx.doi.org/10.5194/nhess-11-2981-2011), [Pirttioja et al. (2015)](https://dx.doi.org/10.3354/cr01322) and [Fronzek et al. (2018)](https://dx.doi.org/10.1007/s10113-018-1421-8).
 ## Install
 ```R
 # from github: